 - Be aware many free VPNs have low data caps which will quickly be exceeded by most torrenters.

 How to get a paid VPN for free

-There are many paid VPN services that offer free versions.
+Many paid VPN services offer free versions.
 These are great, but they aren’t exactly the same as the original version.
 The provider has to make the free version inferior so people will pay for the premium version.